mryes2020/compact_scanner/README.md

 # Compact_scanner
 A simple python script that scans a target very fastly.
-200ports per second on my virtual machine

 # Installation
 This is how to install the program <br/>